airladon/FigureOne/tutorials/2 - Collections/README.md

 // Scale the shapes collection
-// This will reduce the size of both the circle and triangle diagram.getElement('shapes').setScale(0.5),
+// This will reduce the size of both the circle and triangle figure.getElement('shapes').setScale(0.5),

-diagram.initialize();
+figure.initialize();

 ```

 ## Explanation

-There are two types of diagram elements (subclasses of `DiagramElement`):
+There are two types of figure elements (subclasses of `FigureElement`):

-* `DiagramElementPrimitive` - An object that manages a drawing primitive like a set of vertices, some text or a html element
+* `FigureElementPrimitive` - An object that manages a drawing primitive like a set of vertices, some text or a html element
-* `DiagramElementCollection` - An object that manages a group of drawing elements (could be both primitives and collections)
+* `FigureElementCollection` - An object that manages a group of drawing elements (could be both primitives and collections)

 All drawing elements have their own `transform` that *translates*, *rotates* and/or *scales* the element.